Communal Narcissism: Meaning, Signs And How To Spot It

 Recognizing Exploitation and Inconsistent Behavior

 One of the hardest parts of dealing with communal narcissism is recognizing the warning signs.
-Exploitation and inconsistent behavior can be easy to miss.
+Exploitation and inconsistent behavior can be missed easily.
 Here are some pointers:

 • Watch for Shifts: Notice if the person’s behavior changes dramatically between public settings and private moments.
 A caring public image that turns into indifference or even hostility in private is a strong red flag.